miurahr/aqtinstall/docs/installation.rst

   Use the :ref:`aqt list-tool <list tool command>` to show what tools are available.
 * arch is full qualified tool name such as `qt.tools.ifw.31`.
   Please use :ref:`aqt list-tool <list tool command>` to list acceptable values for this parameter.
-  This is a quite experimental feature, may not work and please use it with your understanding of what you are doing.
 * It does not recognize 'installscript.qs'.
 When using tools which depends on a qt script, you should do something by yourself.